React Native vs Flutter 2026 — An Honest Comparison

 "Which one is better" is the wrong question

-Every year, 50 “React Native vs Flutter” articles appear, and they all end with the same conclusion: “it depends.”
-Yes, it depends - but I’ll show you what it depends on, with concrete decision criteria instead of empty generalities.
+Every year another fifty React Native vs Flutter articles appear, and they all end with “it depends”.
+Yes, it depends — but the question is what it depends on.
+This piece swaps generalities for concrete decision criteria.

-React Native: From the Native Bridge to JSI
+React Native: from native bridge to JSI

 The New Architecture rests on three pillars:

 The Expo ecosystem is at SDK 54 stable (SDK 55 in beta), with full New Architecture support.
-The Expo UI library is approaching its stable 1.0 release, and the new expo-widgets package enables building iOS Home Screen Widgets and Live Activities.
+The Expo UI library is approaching its stable 1.0 release, and the new expo-widgets package enables iOS Home Screen Widgets and Live Activities.

 Advantages: